bonitoo-io/virtual-device/README.md

    1. Import a base certificate used for signing or verifying the certificate from the MQTT server into a JKS truststore.
    2. Add a `tls` node to the broker config section using the following properties.
       1. `trustStore` - path to the truststore.
-      2. `trustPass` - password to the truststore.
+      2. `trustPass` - password to the truststore - plain text or encrypted, see below .
+      3. `ENV VARS` - note that these properties can be omitted if the corresponding environment variables have been set.

 The `trustPass` value can be encrypted.
 The utility `EncryptPass` is included to simplify this step.
-   1. Run `mvn exec:java -Dmain.class="io.bonitoo.qa.util.EncryptPass"`
+   1. Run `scritps/encryptPass.sh`
    2. When prompted provide the password.
-   3. Copy the result to the `trustPass` node in the configuration file.
+   3. Copy the result to the `trustPass` node in the configuration file or use it when defining the environment variable `VD_TRUSTSTORE_PASSWORD`.

 **Adding a Remote Certificate to the Truststore**

-In script `scripts/addCert.sh`  can be used to add a certificate to a truststore.
+The script `scripts/addCert.sh` can be used to add a certificate to a truststore.

 _example_